Review and road test of the Volvo C40 Recharge

 Market and Model

 Rather than buying outright, the brand expects most customers to use its 'Care by Volvo' subscription options - there two, both with no deposit and both including servicing and maintenance.
-The 'Flexible' contract costs from £879 a month, includes a 30 day trial period at the beginning and requires three month's notice before contract end.
-Or you can take out a subscription-based contract with a fixed 36 month tariff which costs from £729 per month.
+There's a 'Flexible' contract, which includes a 30 day trial period at the beginning and requires three month's notice before contract end.
+Or you can take out a subscription-based contract with a fixed 36 month tariff.
 The standard subscription rate gives you 6,000 annual miles and customers can top up their limit at the rate of £15 a month for each additional 2000 mile block, up to 10,000 miles, and then add £10 extra on top for the maximum limit of 12,000 miles.
-Equipment for the first launch cars gives you virtually everything you could want including leather upholstery, a large sunroof and class leading camera safety kit.

 Cost of Ownership

-We've already given you this C40 Recharge model's operating range in our 'Driving Experience' section; a maximum of 260 miles.
-This figure places this Volvo some way down the list when it comes to the range you can expect from a compact EV crossover with AWD and a battery of comparable size to this car's 78kWh power pack.
-Thank this Swedish contender's portly kerb weight (over 2-tonnes) for that.
+We've already given you this C40 Recharge model's operating range in our 'Driving Experience' section; a maximum of 269 miles for the single-motor model and up to 274 miles for the dual-motor version.
+These figures place this Volvo some way down the list when it comes to the range you can expect from a compact EV crossover with a battery of comparable size to this car's 78kWh power pack (75kWh usable).
+Thank this Swedish contender's portly kerb weight (around 2-tonnes) for that.

 This model, in the company's own words, is 'the future of Volvo'.
 Over 75% of the cars the company sells these days are SUVs.
 In future, 100% of them will be EVs.
 But not yet.
-And certainly not at the kind of prices the Swedish maker is asking for this C40 Recharge in its current powerful form.
-When the range gets fleshed out with more affordable power units, then its appeal will obviously broaden considerably.
+And certainly not at the kind of prices the Swedish maker is asking for this C40 Recharge in its current forms.

 Volvo C40 Recharge review by Jonathan Crouch